Tailp/CI/README.md

 * On the panel click add query then write "jenkins_runs_total_total".
 * After that go to "Visualization" and change radio button "Graph" to "Single stat" then on the "Value" section right below choose for "Stat" as "Current" instead of "Average".
 Then click at the top of the page "Save" to save the dashboard.
 You should now see the same number as the number you saw back at Prometheus server page.
-# tools for the CI part (Maven & Github)
+# Tools for the CI part (Maven & Github)
 For the CI part we use ngrok to expose our Jenkins local server.
 How to install ngrok [please look here](https://ngrok.com/download)

 * On Ubuntu 18.04 expose port by "./ngrok http 8080" after the installation assuming that the Jenkins port is at port 8080 by default

 As for Maven installation is quite straight forward at this [link](https://maven.apache.org/download.cgi).
 Junit test suite is already included as a dependency in the pom file for this repo.

-# tools for the CD part (Gcloud local builder & Gcloud registry)
+# Tools for the CD part (Gcloud local builder & Gcloud registry)
 Assuming that you have already installed Google Cloud SDK in the previous sections, here we will install a tool component call Google cloud local builder.
 Open bash terminal then

 * gcloud components install cloud-build-local